 Additional items for trail riding camp:

 *Exception to the above - Due to the Ontario camp legislation, kids registering for any of our half-day, all-day, or combo camp options in Ontario are required to be four by the first day camp starts.
-If they are three and turning four in the calendar year, kids can participate in camp if they are accompanied by a caregiver for the duration of the program.
+If they are 3 and turning 4 in the calendar year, but not age 4 by the camp start date, kids can participate in only in half day camps accompanied by a caregiver for the duration of the program.
 For questions regarding this new policy, please contact us at email@example.com or at 1.888.886.6464.

 When children arrive on site in the wrong level, our staff will do our best to accommodate them and move the kids into a more appropriate level or class.
 Regardless of the level we will always s trive to provide additional support to challenge your child through the entirety of the program.
 If you have any concerns about this, be sure to chat with the on-site manager (in green) during your camp or call our office at 1.888.886.6464.

 We run our programs with split classes, so we’re often able to accommodate one level change.
 To ensure the best experience for all children, we don’t overbook classes.
 That said, we’ll do our best to switch your child accordingly; or if that isn’t possible, we’ll challenge your child within the group you registered them for.